apache/arrow-julia/docs/src/manual.md

 ### `Arrow.write`

-With `Arrow.write`, you provide either an `io::IO` argument or `file::String` to write the arrow data to, as well as a Tables.jl-compatible source that contains the data to be written.
+With `Arrow.write`, you provide either an `io::IO` argument or a [`file_path`](#support-for-generic-path-like-types) to write the arrow data to, as well as a Tables.jl-compatible source that contains the data to be written.

 What are some examples of Tables.jl-compatible sources?
 A few examples include:
 * `Arrow.write(io, df::DataFrame)`: A `DataFrame` is a collection of indexable columns